pandagod13/Projects/readme.md

 ## Project Structure

-- **Data Understanding & Preparation**: Load and inspect the data using Pandas.
-Check the shape, data types, and missing values.
-Create a table summarizing features and handle missing data.
+- **Data Understanding & Preparation**: Utilize Pandas to load and inspect the dataset, checking its shape, data types, and missing values.
+Summarize features in a table and address any missing data.
-- **Descriptive Statistics**: Calculate mean, median, range, and standard deviation for numerical features.
-Visualize distributions using histograms, boxplots, or density plots.
-Count unique values and frequencies for categorical features and visualize distributions using bar plots or pie charts.
+- **Descriptive Statistics**: Compute mean, median, range, and standard deviation for numerical features.
+Visualize distributions through histograms, boxplots, or density plots.
+For categorical features, count unique values and frequencies, and visualize distributions using bar plots or pie charts.
-- **Popularity Analysis**: Plot a histogram of Popularity Score to see if it’s skewed.
-Create a heatmap of correlations between popularity and audio features.
-Use scatterplots to explore relationships like Popularity vs. Loudness or Tempo.
-Group by Genre or Artist and plot average popularity.
+- **Popularity Analysis**: Create a histogram of the Popularity Score to assess skewness.
+Generate a heatmap to show correlations between popularity and audio features.
+Use scatterplots to examine relationships such as Popularity vs. Loudness or Tempo.
+Group data by Genre or Artist and plot average popularity.
-- **Audio Feature Exploration**: Use pair plots or scatter matrices to explore interactions between audio features.
-Use PCA or t-SNE to reduce audio features to 2D and color-code by genre/popularity.
-Compare average Energy or Acousticness across genres using boxplots.
+- **Audio Feature Exploration**: Employ pair plots or scatter matrices to investigate interactions between audio features.
+Apply PCA or t-SNE to reduce audio features to 2D, color-coding by genre or popularity.
+Use boxplots to compare average Energy or Acousticness across genres.
-- **Lyrics-Based Analysis**: Use NLP libraries like TextBlob to analyze lyric sentiment and compare sentiment scores with Valence.
-Generate word clouds for lyrics of top-popularity vs. low-popularity songs.
+- **Lyrics-Based Analysis**: Leverage NLP libraries like TextBlob to analyze lyric sentiment and compare sentiment scores with Valence.
+Create word clouds for lyrics of high-popularity versus low-popularity songs.
-- **Temporal Trends**: Create a line chart of average Popularity or Tempo over time.
-Identify trends such as 'Songs released in 2020 are louder'.
-Compare features between older and newer songs.
+- **Temporal Trends**: Develop a line chart to display average Popularity or Tempo over time, identifying trends such as 'Songs released in 2020 are louder'.
+Contrast features between older and newer songs.
-- **Genre & Artist Insights**: Sort genres by average popularity and visualize with a horizontal bar chart.
-Identify artists with the most songs in the dataset.
-Check if songs with multiple artists are more popular.
+- **Genre & Artist Insights**: Rank genres by average popularity and visualize with a horizontal bar chart.
+Identify artists with the most songs in the dataset and examine if songs with multiple artists are more popular.
-- **Outlier Detection**: Find songs with extreme values and explore if outliers are valid or errors.
+- **Outlier Detection**: Detect songs with extreme values and investigate whether these outliers are valid or errors.

 ## How to Run